 - In the first semester there are core modules in editorial, marketing, and production and design

 - In the second semester choose from 10 specialist modules – including Fiction and Non-Fiction, Children's Publishing, Magazine Publishing, Rights Management, Digital Publishing Strategy, Multi-Platform Publishing, Academic and Professional Publishing, and the History and Culture of Publishing

-The MA in Digital Publishing provides a focused opportunity to examine forms of digital publishing with particular reference to standards of semantic mark-up and accessibility.
-It provides an opportunity for practical investigation of the strategies to publish digital media using industry adopted technologies such as eBooks, websites and apps.
+The MA in Digital Publishing provides a focused opportunity to examine forms of digital publishing.
+It provides an opportunity for practical investigation of the strategies to publish digital media using industry adopted technologies such as ebooks, websites and apps.

 You can see further details of all the campus based modules for these two postgraduate programmes.

-The MA in Publishing Studies is the only programme of its kind in Europe, and is taught to students at a distance and does not involve being resident on campus in Oxford.
+The MA in Publishing Studies, the only programme of its kind in Europe, is taught to students at a distance and does not involve being resident on campus in Oxford.
 The part-time, interactive course runs over two years and offers students the opportunity to benefit from the Centre’s excellent teaching alongside career and family commitments.

 Excellence in research

 - Opportunity to do either a dissertation or major project